zoedsoupe/anubis-mcp/pages/error_handling.md

 # Error Handling

-This guide explains how errors are handled in the Hermes MCP client.
+This guide explains how errors are handled in the Hermes MCP library.

 ## Error Types